Adopt a Spot and clean your community!

-Help keep your school campus litter-free by “Adopting a Spot!”
-The same way you would adopt a new puppy or pet, once you adopt a spot, you have the amazing opportunity to take responsibility for a designated location and keep it clean and healthy!
+When you “Adopt a Spot” the same way you would a new puppy or pet, you have an amazing opportunity to be responsible for keeping your chosen area clean and healthy!

 This toolkit address the following Science and Engineering Practices (SEPs) within the Performance Expectations of NGSS for Grades: 6-8 and 9-12

 - Asking Questions and Defining a Problem